 Our tried and tested migration approach offers a simple transfer process to the premium platform while maintaining the functionality to manage the domain names, and associated DNS, through our online portal.

 Given the current climate, Com Laude are offering preferential terms to existing and new clients to upgrade their DNS provision for key domains to our premium platform.
-Current clients can directly reach out to their Client Managers to process their upgrade.
+Current clients can directly reach out to their Domain Strategists to process their upgrade.
 New clients are encouraged to contact firstname.lastname@example.org.